DanyYanez/final-project/README.md

 In this project the steps that I followed are:

 * Create a Jenkins(CI/CD) pipeline to deploy a Flask application onto a Kubernetes cluster created with Ansible.
-* Install and configure monitoring of your Kubernetes clusters and Flask application.
+* Install and configure monitoring on the Kubernetes clusters and Flask application.
 * Use Prometheus/Grafana to monitor the cluster
 * Create a load with a tool like stress to simulate application activity.